12 Ways I Cook Healthier Meals as a Busy Mom

 Honey – It’s best to avoid cooking with honey, so I prefer using it to sweeten teas and condiments.

 Coconut sugar – This is my favorite granulated sugar alternative, and it can often be used as a 1:1 substitute for regular sugar or brown sugar.
-Keep in mind that it does have a strong caramel-like flavor which can impact the taste of certain recipes.
+Keep in mind that it does have a caramel-like flavor which can impact the taste of certain recipes.

 8. Enjoy Fruit-Based Desserts